YonugJones/etch_a_sketch/README.md

 The Odin Project - creating an Etch a Sketch
-Project start date: August 4th, 2023
+Project date: August 4th, 2023
-Project end date: TBD